ligolang/ligo/gitlab-pages/docs/testing/testing-tickets.md

 </Syntax>

 To verify that the ticket is in the contract storage, you must use the `Test.Proxy_ticket.get_storage` function to retrieve the ticket from the contract storage.
-This function provides tickets as _unforged tickets_, which are tickets that you can read freely without destroying them and recreating them with the `Tezos.Next.Ticket.read` function.
+This function provides tickets as _unforged tickets_, which are tickets that you can read freely without destroying them and recreating them with the `Tezos.Ticket.read` function.
 In this code, the test retrieves the ticket from the contract and verifies its contents:

 <Syntax syntax="cameligo">